Vanishing homology of projective hypersurfaces with 1-dimensional singularities: Betti numbers of hypersurfaces with 1-dimensional singular locus

 \section{Betti numbers of hypersurfaces with 1-dimensional singular locus}

 By Theorem \ref{t:main}, the vanishing homology of a hypersurface $V\subset \bP^{n+1}$ with 1-dimensional singularities is concentrated in dimensions $n+1$ and $n+2$.
-We show that its $(n+2)$th vanishing homology group depends on the local data of the special points $Q$ and on genus loop monodromies along the singular branches.
-We study this dependence in more detail, we find a formula for the rank of the free group $H_{n+2}(\bV_\Delta, V_\e)$, and discover mild conditions which ensure the vanishing of this group.
+We show that its $(n+2)$th vanishing homology group depends on the local data of the special points $Q$ and on the genus loop monodromies along the singular branches.
+We study this dependence in more detail, we determine the rank of the free group $H_{n+2}(\bV_\Delta, V_\e)$, and discover mild conditions which ensure the vanishing of this group.

 We continue to use the notations of \S\ref{ss:1-dim}.
 Let us especially recall the notations from \S \ref{ss:cw2} adapted here to the general setting of a reducible singular locus $\Sigma = \cup_{i=1}^{\rho}\Sigma_i$.
-For any $1\le i\le \rho$, $\Sigma_i^* = \Sigma_i \m (P_i\sqcup Q_i\sqcup \{y_i\} )$ retracts to a bouquet $\Gamma_i$ of $2g_i + \nu_i + \gamma_i$ circles, where $g_i$ denotes the genus of the normalization $\tilde \Sigma_i$, where $\nu_i := \# P_i$ is the number of axis points $A\cap \Sigma_i$, where $\gamma_i := \sum_{q\in Q_i}\# S_q$ and $Q_i$ denotes the set of special points of $\Sigma_i$, the set $S_q$ is indexing the local branches of $\Sigma_i$ at $q$, and where $y_i\in \Sigma_i$ is some point not in the set $P_i \cup Q_i$.
-We denote by $G_i$ the set of genus loops of $\Gamma_i$.
+For any $1\le i\le \rho$, $\Sigma_i^* = \Sigma_i \m (P_i\sqcup Q_i\sqcup \{y_i\} )$ retracts to a bouquet $W_i$ of $2g_i + \nu_i + \gamma_i$ circles, where $g_i$ denotes the genus of the normalization $\tilde \Sigma_i$, where $\nu_i := \# P_i$ is the number of axis points $A\cap \Sigma_i$, where $\gamma_i := \sum_{q\in Q_i}\# S_q$ and $Q_i$ denotes the set of special points of $\Sigma_i$, the set $S_q$ is indexing the local branches of $\Sigma_i$ at $q$, and where $y_i\in \Sigma_i$ is some point not in the set $P_i \cup Q_i$.
+We denote by $G_i$ the set of genus loops of $W_i$.

 By Proposition \ref{p:7-term} we have $H_{n+2}(\bV_\Delta, V_\e) = \ker j = \ker [ j_1 \oplus j_2 ]$, where

 The main idea in this section is to embed $H_{n+2}(\bV_\Delta, V_\e)$ into the module $\bD = \oplus_{i=1}^\rho \bD_i$, where $\bD_i$ is the image of the diagonal map: